rahulrai-in/thecloudblog/tcb/content/post/Event-Driven Architecture with Apache Kafka for .NET Developers Part 3 - Azure Event Hubs/index.md

 {{< img src="1.png" alt="Create Event Hubs namespace" >}}

-Let's copy the connection string of the namespace from the portal which we will later use in our application.
+Let's copy the connection string of the namespace from the portal, which we will later use in our application.

 {{< img src="2.png" alt="Copy Event Hubs namespace connection string" >}}

 We used the Kafka Admin API in our application to create new Kafka topics on the fly.
 Since Event Hubs do not support the Kafka Admin API, we will create the two topics that we require - **leave-applications** (3 partitions) and **leave-applications-results** (1 partition) as Event Hubs instances as follows:

-{{< img src="3.png" alt="Create new Event Hub" >}}
+{{< img src="3.png" alt="Create a new Event Hub" >}}

 Remember that with Event Hubs, a Kafka topic corresponds to an Event Hubs instance.
 The rest of the concepts, such as the partitions, consumer groups, and event receivers, remain the same.
 You can manually add consumer groups or let the Kafka Consumer API create them automatically (no change required in our application).